glo0ml34f/grimux/README.md

 3. Edit or run commands on that buffer with `!edit %buf` or `!run %buf <cmd>`
 4. Send the text to the AI with `!gen %buf <prompt>` or `!code %buf <prompt>`
 5. Results land in `%@` for chaining into the next action
+6. Plain text entered at the prompt is sent to the AI using your current prefix (Grimux by default)

 ## Command reference
 - `!quit` – save session and quit